China–Solomon Islands relations

+Since December 2023, the ambassador of China to Solomon Islands is Cai Weiming.
+As of 28 December 2023, the ambassador of Solomon Islands to China is Barrett Salato.

 History

 Solomon Islands, formerly the British Solomon Islands Protectorate, gained its independence in 1978 and became known as Solomon Islands.

 Five years later, in 1983, Solomon Islands established diplomatic relations with the Republic of China (ROC) which it maintained until 2019 when Prime Minister Manasseh Sogavare severed the 36-year relationship with the Taiwanese government and began official recognition and diplomatic relations with the People's Republic of China (PRC).
-The Guardian and national newspaper the Solomon Star reported that Solomon Islands MPs had claimed both China (PRC) and Taiwan (ROC) had offered hundreds of thousands of dollars in bribes to them, to influence the politics in their favour.
+The Guardian and national newspaper the Solomon Star reported that Solomon Islands MPs had claimed both the PRC and ROC had offered hundreds of thousands of dollars in bribes to them, to influence the politics in their favour.
 A series of demonstrations and violent riots followed the government's decision leading to a 36-hour lockdown in the capital, a number of buildings were burnt down, and the deployment of police.
-Deakin University Professor Matthew Clarke deemed the switch an important step for China's One Belt One Road goals.
+Deakin University Professor Matthew Clarke deemed the switch an important step for China's Belt and Road Initiative goals.

+In 2006, riots in the Solomon Islands resulted in the destruction of more than 60 Chinese-owned shops and prompted the Chinese government to evacuate 310 Chinese citizens.

 Contemporary relations

 Lease of Tulagi

-In September 2019, Chinese state-owned conglomerate China Sam Enterprise Group secretly signed a lease agreement with the Tulagi provincial government for exclusive rights to the entire island.
-A shock to residents of the province, leaked details of the agreement revealed provisions for a fishery base, operations centre, an airport, and an oil and gas terminal.
-A month later, the Solomon Islands attorney general overturned the agreement, citing: trespass on national government powers, the failure of China Sam to register as a foreign investor, and the lack of vital details including a timeline.
+In September 2019, Chinese state-owned conglomerate China Sam Enterprise Group secretly signed a lease agreement with the Tulagi provincial government for exclusive rights to the entire island. leaked details of the agreement revealed provisions for a fishery base, operations centre, an airport, and an oil and gas terminal.
+A month later, the Solomon Islands attorney general overturned the agreement, citing trespass on national government powers, the failure of China Sam to register as a foreign investor, and the lack of vital details including a timeline.